Drarok/ladder/README.md

 ## Cool.
 How do I use it?

-If you're reading this file, you've already got it (or you're reading it on Github…).
+If you're reading this file, you've already got it (or you're reading it on Github/BitBucket…).
 Have a look in the config/ directory.
 Copy each file ending in ".sample", and remove the ".sample" part.
 Edit your copies of the files, plugging in your own settings such as database server.